bakill3/Block-Jumper/README.md

 # **GodofBros**

-**GodofBros.apk is an exhilarating arcade game crafted with Unity, developed in 2017.
+**GodofBros.apk is an exhilarating arcade game crafted with Unity, developed in 2017 (I was 17).
 In this vibrant and dynamic game, players control a character who jumps over blocks, with both the blocks and the background changing colors randomly.
 Built using C#, this game promises a unique visual and gameplay experience.**

 ## **Key Features:**